 Bob became involved with The Shepherd Centre while he was pinning up an events list at the Wollongong Centre.
 He started chatting with the senior therapist there and within the hour was appointed the goto man for the centre’s maintenance and repairs.

 During his time as Caretaker, Bob saw first-hand The Shepherd Centre’s early intervention work with children and their families.
-He said his decision to leave a gift was a no brainer.
+He said his decision to leave a gift in his Will was a no brainer.
 ‘For me, having experienced the isolation of being deaf and now seeing the journey of the families and children, it was only natural to make the bequest.
 It’s just so worthwhile to help kids.’